-For nights when you want your dinner to give you a hug: Sausage Stuffed Acorn Squash.
+On nights when I want my dinner to give me a hug, this Sausage Stuffed Acorn Squash comforts me and nourishes me too!
 This recipe is unabashedly cozy, low carb, and packed with protein and vegetables.

-I finished the Italian sausage stuffed acorn squash with Parmesan cheese, which is nutty and becomes bubbly and crisp while the squash bakes.
+- Cozy Flavor.
+Golden acorn squash is baked until caramelized and tender, stuffed with everything delicious (apples! sausage! mushrooms!), and finished with Parmesan cheese, which is nutty and becomes bubbly and crisp while the squash bakes.

-In addition to being a stellar weeknight main, this sausage stuffed acorn squash with apples and mushrooms is special enough to serve as an extra hearty side at a holiday meal.
+- Goes From Main Dish to Side Dish.
+In addition to being a stellar weeknight main, this stuffed acorn squash with sausage is special enough to serve as an extra hearty side at a holiday meal.
+(For a more standard sized acorn squash side dish, try these brown sugar and pecan Baked Acorn Squash Slices.)

 - Italian Sausage.
-Italian chicken or turkey sausage is one of my favorite ingredients to add loads of flavor to a recipe, while keeping it lean (my Italian Sausage Skillet, Sausage and Peppers, and Italian Sausage and Rice Casserole are a few other favorites).
-You can use sweet or spicy Italian sausage, depending upon you and your family’s preference.
+Italian chicken or turkey sausage is one of my favorite ingredients to add loads of flavor to a recipe, while keeping it lean (my Italian Sausage Skillet, Sausage and Peppers, and Sausage and Rice Casserole are a few other favorites).
+You can use sweet or spicy Italian sausage, depending upon your and your familyโs preference.
 We use spicy.
 I like its counterpoint to the sweetness of the squash.

 - Apples.
 The combination of apple and sausage is so tasty with acorn squash.
 The apples become nice and tender.
-I like to leave the peels on; you can’t taste them, and they provide a few extra nutrients.
+I like to leave the peels on; you canโt taste them, and they provide a few extra nutrients.
+(For another favorite savory apple recipe, check out Pork Chops With Apples.)

 - Mushrooms.
 Chopped finely, the mushrooms nearly disappear into the filling, leaving you only with an extra savory flavor.
 If you are cooking for non-mushroom fans, you can omit them for a still delicious, simple recipe for apple sausage stuffed acorn squash.

 - Onion + Garlic.
-To up the savory factor and recipe complexity.
+To up the savory factor and complexity.

 - Nutmeg and Allspice.
 Both are classic pairings with acorn squash.
-They make this apple sausage stuffed acorn squash recipe taste like home.
+They make this stuffed acorn squash recipe taste like home.

 - Parmesan.
 For a nutty, extra Italian finish.